amitghoshg/Delaware-EV-Charging/README.md

 # Delaware EV Charging Dashboard

 ## Overview
-I created a Power BI Project, this project entails a comprehensive dashboard on electric vehicle (EV) charging stations in Delaware.
-It provides information about the distribution of those stations by city, county and brand as well as the average costs of them by season and county.
+I developed a Power BI dashboard offering a detailed analysis of electric vehicle (EV) charging stations in Delaware.
+It highlights the distribution of stations by city, county, and brand, along with insights into average charging costs across seasons and counties.